 Oral and poster presentations as well as a PhD thesis are publications too!

-If your PI isn’t keen on the idea of an open-access publication or even a publication on a low impact factor journal then you shouldn’t worry much about lack of publication.
+If your PI isn’t keen on the idea of an open-access publication or even a publication on a low impact factor journal then you shouldn’t worry much about lack of publications.
 Poster and oral presentations at regional, national and international conferences are publications too.
-For big events, you even get a reference for this kind of contribution to the world of science.
-Of course, the letters aren’t peer-reviewed but still a great show off of your hard work!
+For big events, you even get a reference for this kind of UNCONVENTIONAL contributions.
+Of course, the latters aren’t peer-reviewed but still a great show off of your hard work!
 Ultimately, a PhD thesis is a publication too!
 In my university, all PhD thesis are available on the university website and accessible for everyone to read.

 Oral and poster presentations as well as your PhD thesis are publications too!

-Science communication is becoming a requirement for many PhD programmes such mine for example as one of the criteria to get grants (public money to pay research) is public engagements.
+Science communication is becoming a requirement for many PhD programmes as one of the criteria to get grants (public money to pay research) is writing a lay person statement.
 There are several ways to do science communication.
-Volunteering your time and taking part to a science festival as demonstrator, writing an article for a magazine about your research or a current and controversial topic about science, creating your own blog (like I did) and talk about science or how it is like to be a scientist are some examples and activities you can do to get started.
+Volunteering your time and taking part to a science festival as demonstrator, writing an article for a magazine about your research or a current and controversial topic about science, creating your own blog and talk about science or how it is like to be a scientist are some examples and activities you can do to get started.

 Myself and many people that I connected too through social media brought science communication up to the next level and they are using their creative side to communicate science.
 How cute are those embroderies that represent neurons for example?